zeyuz35/zeyuz35.github.io/vault/Datasets.md

 ---
 id: jtZSk246bVVDfJy6cdpS1
-title: Macroeconomic Datasets Compilation
+title: Macroeconomic Datasets
 desc: ''
-updated: 1637714623114
+updated: 1637820847607
 created: 1635213694758
+bibliography: [references.bib]
+reference-section-title: References
 ---

-## Macroeconomic Datasets Compilation

-This document contains a compilation of various macroeconomic datasets, and notes for any details that are necessary
+This document contains a compilation of various macroeconomic datasets, and notes for any details that are necessary.

-This is mostly because the documentation sources for all of these is messy and all over the place, are constantly updated, and are overall hard to keep track of in one place.

 Specific details about missing data (important!) etc are documented.